Sound of Freedom (film): Critical response

-Glenn Kenny, writing for The New York Times, gave a critical review: "The queasiness derives from the contemporary-thriller vibes of the police procedural material...
+Glenn Kenny, writing for The New York Times, stated "The queasiness derives from the contemporary-thriller vibes of the police procedural material...
 Then there are the scenes in which actual child actors perform being prepped for provocative pictures by adult groomers.
 What are the ethics of depiction here?
 The makers of this film initially seem to be grappling with how to properly tell this story."
 He went on to say "The director Alejandro Monteverde does have some sense of flourish, what with several single-point perspective shots and considered dissolves," but concluded "Oddly, the picture's muted tone ultimately undercuts its solemn sense of mission."
 RogerEbert.coms Nick Allen was also negative, writing: "Sound of Freedom is a solemn, drawn-out bore with a not particularly bold narrative stance—caring about the safety of children is roughly the easiest cause for any remotely decent human being...
 But while being so committed to such solemnity and suffering, the truncated storytelling by co-writers Monteverde and Rod Barr neglects to flesh out its ideas or characters or add any more intensity to Ballard's slow-slow-slow burn search for two kids in particular (Lucás Ávila's Miguel and Cristal Aparicio's Rocío) whose faces haunt him."

 Slates Sam Adams said in his review that the film appears to be "a straightforward search-and-rescue thriller, in which Ballard, a special agent at the Department of Homeland Security, goes rogue to free a young girl from the clutches of a Colombian sex-trafficking ring.
 But it arrived in theaters surrounded by a cloud of innuendo put forth by its star and its noisiest right-wing supporters—conspiratorial insinuations about who doesn't want this story to be told and what real-world traffickers are really up to."
 The Times of Israels Shira Li Bartov wrote that the film draws upon multiple conspiracy theories that include anti-Jewish canards, including the blood libel, while its star, actor Jim Caviezel, has floated antisemitic theories in interviews promoting the film.